mockery/mockery/README.md

 composer require --dev mockery/mockery
 ```

-⚠️️ The remainder of this README refers specifically to the master branch (1.0-dev).

 ## Documentation

 In older versions, this README file was the documentation for Mockery.
 Over time